 Legal certainty on the applicable tax treatment can be obtained by filing a ruling request with the Office for Advance Tax Rulings.
-The said service has recently published a list of questions that should allow both the taxpayer and the tax authorities to determining the appropriate tax treatment.22
+The said service has recently published a list of questions that should allow both the taxpayer and the tax authorities to determine the appropriate tax treatment.24

 As regards VAT, the European Court of Justice (Skatteverket v.
 David Hedqvist, C-264/14, dated 22 October 2015) has ruled that the sale of non-traditional currencies falls under the same exemption as for transactions relating to traditional currencies.
 The Belgian VAT administration has included that decision in its administrative commentary without noteworthy remark.